-The health care services provided to members of Kaiser Permanente are subject to the terms, conditions, limitations and exclusions of the contract between Kaiser Permanente and Health Plan of San Joaquin and as listed in this Member Handbook and any amendments.
+The health care services provided to members of Kaiser Permanente are subject to the terms, conditions, limitations and exclusions of the contract between Kaiser Permanente and L.A.
+Care Health Plan and as listed in this Member Handbook and any amendments.